syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Connectivity.md

 {% endhighlight %}

 ###Binding PivotGrid to Cube in online ActivePivot Server
-To connect an OLAP Cube available in ActivePivot Server through `**XML/A**`, set the host server link and database name in the connection string.
+To connect an OLAP Cube available in ActivePivot Server through **XML/A**, set the host server link and database name in the connection string.
 When you have any credentials to connect your Cube, then set the “User ID” and “Password” attributes accordingly.
 The following code example illustrates the same.

 {% highlight c# %}

 string connectionString = @"Data Source = http://localhost:8080/mondrian/xmla; Initial Catalog =FoodMart;";
 OlapDataManager DataManager = new OlapDataManager(connectionString);
-DataManager.DataProvider.ProviderName = Syncfusion.Olap.DataProvider.Providers.Mondrian;
+DataManager.DataProvider.ProviderName=Syncfusion.Olap.DataProvider.Providers.ActivePivot;

 {% endhighlight %}

 ###WCF
 **Adding a WCF Service**

-To add a WCF service in an existing web application, right-click on the project in Solution Explorer and select `**Add > New Item**`.
-In the `**Add New Item**` window, select WCF Service and name it as “OLAPService.svc”, click Add.
+To add a WCF service in an existing web application, right-click on the project in Solution Explorer and select **Add > New Item**.
+In the **Add New Item** window, select WCF Service and name it as **“OLAPService.svc”**, click Add.

 Now, WCF service is added into your application successfully that contains the following files.